Step Up (film): Cast

 Actors Channing Tatum and Jenna Dewan met while filming Step Up and began dating shortly after it was completed; they married in 2009.
 In 2013, they had their first daughter, Everly Elizabeth Maiselle Tatum.
 In 2018, they announced they were separating.

 Reception

 Box office

 Step Up earned a total of $21 million in its opening weekend, ranking second in the North American box office.
 It earned $65.3 million in the United States and Canada by its last day in theaters on October 19, 2006.
 The film's budget was $12 million.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 21% based on reviews from 108 critics, with an average rating of 4.60/10.
-The website's consensus states that "this trite teen romance has too little plot and not enough dancing".
-On Metacritic the film has a weighted average score of 48/100 based on reviews from 23 critics, indicating "mixed or average reviews"; its highest score was 75 (from both Entertainment Weekly and The Boston Globe), and its lowest was a 25 from the San Francisco Chronicle.
-Audiences polled by CinemaScore gave the film a grade A−.
+On Rotten Tomatoes, the film has an approval rating of 21% based on reviews from 108 critics, with an average rating of 4.6/10.
+The website's consensus read: "This trite teen romance has too little plot and not enough dancing."
+On Metacritic the film has a weighted average score of 48/100 based on reviews from 23 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film a grade of A−.